 What Qualifies as a Pre-Existing Condition

 Insurance companies can consider any test, diagnosis, or preventive measure a pre-existing condition.
 They do this to reduce risk.
-Here are the most common pre-existing conditions, with their incidence if available.
-Here are the most common pre-existing conditions, with their prevalence if available.
+Here are the most common pre-existing conditions, with their incidence if available, based on the most recent data obtainable as of November 2020.

-- AIDS (1.1 million people): The Centers for Disease Control and Prevention warns that one in six are unaware they have it.
+- HIV/AIDS (1.2 million people in 2018): The Centers for Disease Control and Prevention warned that one in seven were unaware they had HIV.

-- Alzheimer’s (5 million): This is the most common form of dementia, according to the CDC.
+- Alzheimer’s (5.7 million in 2018): This is the most common form of dementia among older adults, according to the CDC.

-- Alcoholism (17.6 million): This includes alcohol abuse or dependence.
-That means 7 million children live in a household where a parent is dependent on alcohol.
+- Alcohol Use Disorder (14.1 million adults in 2019): This includes alcohol abuse or dependence.
+Over 7.5 million children lived in a household where a parent was dependent on alcohol in 2014.
 As a result, half of all adults have a family history of alcoholism.

-- Drug Addiction/Abuse (20 million): Eight percent of the population age 12 older used an illegal drug in the past 30 days.
-Another 20 percent use prescription drugs for non-medical reasons.
+- Drug Addiction/Abuse (20.4 million in 2019): Thirteen percent of the population age 12 or older used an illegal drug in the past 30 days.
+Twenty percent have used prescription drugs for non-medical reasons at least once in their lifetimes.
 These include painkillers, sedatives, and stimulants.

-- Fatty Liver Disease: Most of the 20 million alcohol abusers get it.
-Another 20 percent of the population have a non-alcoholic fatty liver.
+- Fatty Liver Disease: Most problem drinkers who drink four to five drinks per day over decades get it.
+Another 25 percent of the population may have a non-alcoholic fatty liver.
 It's caused by diabetes, obesity, high cholesterol, hepatitis, or even malnutrition.
 It's when fat cells make up more than 10 percent of your liver.
 It can lead to cirrhosis and liver disease.

-- Inflammatory Bowel/Crohn’s Disease: There are 1.3 million sufferers in total.
+- Inflammatory Bowel/Crohn’s Disease: There were about 3 million sufferers in total in 2015.

-- Rheumatoid Arthritis (1.5 million): That's in addition to the 26.9 million people with osteoarthritis.
+- Rheumatoid Arthritis (1.5 million as of 2018): That's in addition to the 32.5 million people with osteoarthritis.

 Insurance companies can consider a healthy person as having a pre-existing condition.
 They denied coverage to 26 percent of those seeking private insurance.
 The following were considered pre-existing conditions, even though they weren't diseases: